dav-m85/hashsnap/README.md

 > Work in progress

-# hashsnap
+# hsnap
 Remove files ("trim") that have duplicates elsewhere.

-By using space-savvy hash snapshots, *hashsnap* can perform deduplication across multiple filesystems without having them all accessed at the same time.
+By using space-savvy hash snapshots, *hsnap* can perform deduplication across multiple filesystems without having them all accessed at the same time.

 In a nutshell:
-- Run ```hashsnap create``` on some NAS
+- Run ```hsnap create``` on some NAS
 - Copy the generated ```.hsnap``` file on your localhost, rename it ```nas.hsnap```
-- Run ```hashsnap trim nas.hsnap -delete``` to remove all local files that have duplicates on the NAS
+- Run ```hsnap trim nas.hsnap -delete``` to remove all local files that have duplicates on the NAS

-Generated .hsnap files are small: 6GB of results in a ~360k hashsnap file...
+Generated .hsnap files are small: 6GB of results in a ~360k hsnap file...

 ... and fast to generate: on a quadcore+SSD, it takes around 2min to hash said 6GB.